ros2/ros2_documentation/source/Tutorials/Workspace/CreatingAWorkspace.rst

     roscpp_tutorials  rospy_tutorials  ros_tutorials  turtlesim

+The first three packages are being ignored; ``turtlesim`` is the only actual ROS 2 package in this repo.

-Now you have populated your workspace with sample packages, but it isn’t a fully-functional workspace yet.
+Now you have populated your workspace with a sample package, but it isn’t a fully-functional workspace yet.
-You need to build the workspace first.
+You need to resolve dependencies and build the workspace first.

 4 Resolve dependencies